dotnet/csharplang/proposals/csharp-8.0/nullable-reference-types-specification.md

 - `#nullable disable`: Sets the nullable annotation and warning contexts to *disabled*
 - `#nullable enable`: Sets the nullable annotation and warning contexts to *enabled*
 - `#nullable restore`: Restores the nullable annotation and warning contexts to project settings
+- `#nullable disable annotations`: Sets the nullable annotation context to *disabled*
+- `#nullable enable annotations`: Sets the nullable annotation context to *enabled*
+- `#nullable restore annotations`: Restores the nullable annotation context to project settings
-- `#pragma warning disable nullable`: Sets the nullable warning context to *disabled*
+- `#nullable disable warnings`: Sets the nullable warning context to *disabled*
-- `#pragma warning enable nullable`: Sets the nullable warning context to *enabled*
+- `#nullable enable warnings`: Sets the nullable warning context to *enabled*
-- `#pragma warning restore nullable`: Restores the nullable warning context to project settings
+- `#nullable restore warnings`: Restores the nullable warning context to project settings

 ## Nullability of types